Randy Arozarena Player Props: Rays vs. Athletics

 Randy Arozarena At The Plate

-- Arozarena is hitting .364 with three doubles, a home run and two walks.
+- Arozarena has nine hits this season and a team-best OBP of .484.

-- Among qualified batters in MLB, he ranks 26th in batting average, 22nd in on-base percentage, and 32nd in slugging.
+- Among qualified hitters, he ranks 24th in batting average, while his on-base percentage ranks 16th and he is 33rd in slugging.

-- Arozarena enters this game on a six-game hitting streak.
-In his last outings, he's hitting .389 with one homer.
+- Arozarena is batting .389 with one homer during his last games and is riding a seven-game hitting streak.

-- Arozarena has gotten a hit in all six games this year, with more than one hit twice.
+- Arozarena has gotten a hit in all seven games this season, with more than one hit twice.

-- He has homered in one of six games, and in 3.8% of his plate appearances.

-- Arozarena has driven in a run in five games this season (83.3%), including one multiple-RBI game.
+- In five games this season, Arozarena has picked up an RBI, with more than one RBI once.

-- In five games this year (83.3%), he has scored, including multiple runs twice.
+- He has scored in five of seven games (71.4%), including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.